mstoyanov7/Diablo-1v1-Console-Simulation/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------
-The damage of each of the heroes'spells must be devisible by 4 to avoid floating point numbers.
+The damage of each of the heroes'spells must be divisible by 4 to avoid floating point numbers.